 A Möbius strip, invented by August Ferdinand Möbius (1790–1868), is a three-dimensional object that has only one surface and one border.

-Möbiuksen ääninauha (“Möbius’ sound tape” in English) is an installation that consists of two parts.
+Möbiuksen ääninauha (“Möbius’ audio tape” in English) is an installation that consists of two parts.
 The physical part is a sculpture of 0.5″ magnetic tape from VHS/ADAT cassettes woven over a metal frame.
-The other part is a 4-channel electro-acoustic sound piece that uses random sounds found from old cassette tapes as source material.
+The other part is an electro-acoustic sound piece that uses processed random sounds found from old cassette tapes as source material.

 The sculpture recycles obsolete video tape and gives it a new form.
 The tape has become fabric, yet it still contains extensive amounts of recorded information that we cannot access.